NYU-CS6313-Projects/Taxonomy-Generator/README.md

 A video demo can be found [here](https://vimeo.com/127993895).

-The final document of the project can be found [here](https://github.com/NYU-CS6313-Projects/Taxonomy-Generator/blob/master/TaxonomyGenerator.pdf).
+The final paper of this project can be found [here](https://github.com/NYU-CS6313-Projects/Taxonomy-Generator/blob/master/TaxonomyGenerator.pdf).

 ###Project Summary: